timothypratley/strive/cljeg/README.md

 * Automatically part of test suite.
 * Automatically included in documentation.
 * Define examples in the code.
-* Extension of clojure.test to identify examles for docs and save as meta data.
+* Extension of clojure.test to identify examples for docs and save as meta data.
 * Need to keep the original form intact for documentation purposes.